ivanhofer/exceptionally/README.md

 Little helper functions, that are fully typed will greatly improve the Developer Experience.
 Of course we want our code to be explicit enough, so the code can be read and understood fast.
 This means we need to come up with meaningful names for our wrapping functions.

 And because this is no rocket science, we don't need hundreds of dependencies to make this all happen.
-The could should be kept clean and efficient.
+The library should be kept clean and efficient.

 This packages delivers a solution to all the problems described above.